-Public Health Workforce: Step UP Pipelines
+Public Health Workforce: Step-UP Pipelines

 Increasing Hispanic and Latino representation is a critical step to address racial health inequities.
 A workforce that represents the population they serve is better equipped to meet the needs of a diverse community.

-The Step-UP Pipelines Program
+The Step-Up Pipelines Program

-The Step-UP Pipelines program encourages Hispanic and Latino students to pursue undergraduate degrees in public health and health education.
+The Step-Up Pipelines Program encourages Hispanic and Latino students to pursue undergraduate degrees in public health and health education.

 The program provides students with the opportunity:

-- To learn more about the public health and health promotion field.
+• To learn more about the public health and health promotion field.

-- To explore a variety of career options.
+• To explore a variety of career options.

-- To develop personal and professional skills.
+• To develop personal and professional skills.

-Participants are encouraged to attend local SOPHE Chapter events.
+Students attend live and asynchronous sessions.
+Participants are also paired with an individual mentor and are encouraged to attend local SOPHE Chapter events.
 Students receive a stipend and a SOPHE membership for one year for their participation.

 Mentorship

 Mentorship is an important component of the program.
-Mentors will regularly meet with participants to further increase engagement.
+Mentors regularly meet with participants to further increase engagement.

 Who is a mentor?
 Current SOPHE members (national or chapter) interested in empowering the next generation of leaders in public health and health education.

-Step UP Pipelines Goals & Outcomes
+Goals & Outcomes

 The overarching goal is to develop a customizable roadmap that Hispanic Serving Institutions can use to pique interest, raise awareness, encourage commitment, and mentor Hispanic and Latino students to pursue degrees and/or careers in public health education.